aurelberra/stopwords/rationale.md

 ### Latin version 2.1 and Greek version 2.2: Automating and cleaning up

 I harmonised or fixed item counts, headings and typographical symbols.
 I also added a few missing forms found in the MFW of Greek historians.
 The sources are now JSON files, which are turned into text files with the same Markdown headings as before.
 The metadata header (including version number, date, items count, Creative Commons licence and link to the repository) is prepended in the process.
 It can be found only in the text files, as embedded JSON metadata are usually considered an oxymoron.

+### Latin version 2.2 and Greek version 2.3: Adding critical abbreviations

+I added abbreviations commonly found in critical apparatus and notes.
+They don't include one-letter abbreviations, abbreviations which can also be full Latin words, or abbreviations of names of authors, editors and works.

+### Latin version 2.3 and Greek version 2.4: Sorting

+I sorted both lists alphabetically (except for numerals) with James Tauber's [Pyuca](https://github.com/jtauber/pyuca/) software ("Python Unicode Collation Algorithm implementation").
+This was mostly useful for Greek as polytonic Unicode is not handled correctly by default.
+I also reinserted a number ("79") missing in Roman numerals.

 ## Feedback?